rust-lang/book/second-edition/nostarch/chapter16.md

 errors.
 Rather than spending lots of time trying to reproduce the exact circumstances under which a runtime concurrency bug occurs, incorrect code will refuse to compile with an error explaining the problem.
-This lets you fix your code while you're working on it, rather than potentially after it's been shipped to production.
+This lets you fix your code while you’re working on it, rather than potentially after it’s been shipped to production.
 We’ve nicknamed this aspect of Rust *fearless concurrency*.
 Fearless concurrency allows you to write code that’s free of subtle bugs and is easy to refactor without introducing new bugs.